The 17 Best Books On Power

 Power University is this website’s flagship course.

-Power University contains all the best information from all the books in this list, and many more (plus research, video analyses, examples, and the author’s insights).
+Power University distills all the best practical information from all the books in this list, and many more (plus research, video analyses, examples, and the author’s insights).

 It also includes a meta-summary of all the best self-development books to curate the mindsets and mental aspects of self-empowerment (Ultimate Power).

 Quote: Does power corrupt?
-Yes, it really does a number on those who don’t have it
+Yes, it’s really nasty on those who don’t have it

 Removed: